 Set amidst the Mission Hills district of Los Angeles, Mission San Fernando Rey de España is a splendid historical landmark and Spanish architecture example in California.
 Being the 17th Spanish missions in California, this mission was established in the year 1797 near the historical place where gold was discovered – Alta California.
 Father Fermín Lasuén was the founder of this catholic church mission.

-This California mission was named after Saint Ferdinand and nearby area known is also called San Fernando Valley.
-The purpose of the San Fernando Rey de Espana mission was to convert natives to become christian and promote christian values.
+This California mission was named after Saint Ferdinand and a nearby area known is also called San Fernando Valley.
+The purpose of the San Fernando Rey de Espana mission was to convert natives to become Christian and promote Christian values.
 That’s why there is a historical monument there to Father Junipero Serra with an Indian boy.
-Father Junipero Serra was predecessor of Fray Fermin Francisco de Lasuen and established first catholic church California missions.
+Father Junipero Serra was the predecessor of Fray Fermin Francisco de Lasuen and established first catholic church California missions.
 Today there is a chapel that belongs to the Archdiocese of Los Angeles.

-Premises of the mission are in fact museum where people can learn about the early days of the catholic settlers.
-The Mission San Fernando Rey de España was important in developing first industries in this part of California.
-Working with iron, growing crops and animals provided items necessary for survival and trade.
-One of the rooms has a list of mission foods which included whole grains, various meat, wild berries and fruits, plants.
-Climate of this area is similar to Mediterranean and allowed cultivation of olives and production of strategic olive oil.
+Premises of the mission are in fact a museum where people can learn about the early days of the Catholic settlers.
+The Mission San Fernando Rey de España was important in developing the first industries in this part of California.
+Working with iron, growing crops and animals, provided items necessary for survival and trade.
+One of the rooms has a list of mission foods that included whole grains, various meat, wild berries and fruits, plants.
+The climate of this area is similar to the Mediterranean and allowed the cultivation of olives and the production of strategic olive oil.